-In Ancient Hawai’i - a period from the Polynesian settlement in 600 AD until Kamehameha’s monarchy in 1810 – an extensive kapu system governed the islands.
+In Ancient Hawai’i—a period from the Polynesian settlement in 600 until Kamehameha’s monarchy in 1810—an extensive kapu system governed the islands.
 Kapu, roughly translated as “forbidden,” consisted of a series of laws that dictated daily life.
 Common men could not tread on royal ground.
 No one was allowed to step in the shadow of the chief.
 Women were forbidden from eating particularly phallic-looking bananas.
 The punishment for breaking these mandates?
 Death as human sacrifice.

 Even unwittingly committing kapu warranted execution in certain circumstances.
 In a time where impaled heads lined the roads to temples and human sacrifices were burned on the slopes of volcanoes, it seems that the system was stacked against the common man.
-Yet, there was one glimmer of hope for those sentenced to death.
-In typical Hawaiian fashion, it rested on a rigorous test of strength, endurance, and unshakable faith.
+Yet, there was one glimmer of hope for those sentenced to death, resting on a rigorous test of strength, endurance, and unshakable faith.

 Today visitors can explore the ancient Hawaiian ruins in this sacred space and experience a recreation of traditional village life.
 And though sharks are a less frequent sight, the Bay of Honaunau is now a favorite resting place for sea turtles and spinner dolphins, which makes for some fantastic snorkeling.